Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The small pectoral muscle (m.
-Pectoralis minor) is flat, triangular in shape, located directly behind the large pectoral muscle.
+The pectoralis minor muscle (m. pectoralis minor) is flat, triangular in shape, and is located directly behind the pectoralis major muscle.
 The muscle begins on the II-V ribs, near their anterior ends.
-Heading upwards and laterally, it is attached by a short tendon to the coracoid process of the scapula.
+Directed upward and laterally, it is attached by a short tendon to the coracoid process of the scapula.

-Function: tilt the blade forward.
-With a strengthened shoulder girdle, he raises his ribs, contributing to the expansion of the thorax.
+Function: tilts the scapula forward.
+With a strengthened shoulder girdle, it lifts the ribs, helping to expand the chest.

-Blood supply: pectoral artery, anterior intercostal branches of the internal thoracic artery.
+Blood supply: thoracoacromial artery, anterior intercostal branches of the internal thoracic artery.

 Where does it hurt?